micahjeffery/search/README.md

 ## Features

-* Normal searches default to DuckDuckGo
+* Normal searches default to DuckDuckGo (or preferred search engine)
 * Optional default engines by path, like `/google/`, `/brave/`, `/startpage/`
 * Custom shortcuts using `!`, `;`, `:`, or `.`
 * Aliases for the same shortcut, like `g`, `goog`, and `google`